Some subscribers tell me they don’t want to pay membership fees. Here’s why they could be missing out.

 In Cell AF 1, enter the flight minutes for your domestic one-way flight.

-Scanning down Column AF will estimate flight costs, including taxi time, fuel surcharges, FET as applicable, and amortized membership.
+Scanning down Column AF will estimate flight costs, including taxi time, fuel surcharges, FET (as applicable), and amortized membership costs.

-Column AH does the same taking into account Peak Day Surcharges.
+Column AH performs the same function, taking into account Peak Day Surcharges.

 If you see #VALUE!, the program only offers dynamic pricing.